MingWEN-CS/Locus/README.md

 [config] is optional, which refers to `config.txt` under the project folder by default.
 You can specify the config file to any file, which should have the same format as `confit.txt`

-The reauired configurations is as followings:
+The reauired configurations are as followings:

 1. `task`: the task you want to run `{indexHunks, corpusCreation, produceChangeResults, produceFileResults, all}`

     * indexHunks: extract the concerned changes
     * corpusCreation: create the corpus for bug reports, change logs, and changes
-    * produceChangeResults: produce the results at the change level, the results will be put into file "changeLevelResults.txt"
+    * produceChangeResults: produce the results at the change level, the results will be put into file `changeLevelResults.txt`
-    * produceFileResults: produce the results at the file level, the results will be put into file "fileLevelResults"
+    * produceFileResults: produce the results at the file level, the results will be put into file `fileLevelResults.txt`
     * all: conduct all the previous step

 2. `repoDir`: which refers to the repository of your target project. [supports GIT right now]